HOW COWS MAKE MILK

-In Europe, over half of new milking machines involve automation (robotic milkers).
-This milking technology has great potential for improving labour use efficiency as the entire milking procedure occurs without human assistance.
-The cow voluntarily walks to the milking shed to present herself for milking where she is recognised by an electronic transponder.
-The suction cups are attached to the udder by a robotic arm and are removed after milking has finished.
+The cow voluntarily enters the milking shed for milking and is recognised by an electronic transponder.
+The suction cups are attached to the cow’s udder by a robotic arm and are removed after milking has finished.

-There are already four Australian dairy farms using the automatic milking system with much success.
-Check out a farm using this technology by visiting www.roboticdairy.com
+Four Australian dairy farms are already using the automatic milking system with great success.
+Check out a farm using this technology by visiting www.roboticdairy.com.au.